Featured Construction Management Programs

 University of Southern California

 University of Southern California’s online master of construction management program covers current practices and theories that prepare students for careers as industrial leaders in the real estate and construction industry.
 Special attention is given to the functions of constructors in real estate development.
-Students in this construction program will take courses from five different schools, that include: the Viterbi School of Engineering; Marshall School of Business; School of Architecture; School of Policy, Planning and Development; and Gould School of Law.
+Students in this construction program will take courses from five different schools, including the Viterbi School of Engineering; Marshall School of Business; School of Architecture; School of Policy, Planning and Development; and Gould School of Law.

 Admission requirements for the program include a bachelor’s degree from an accredited institution with a satisfactory grade point average, a completed online application, electronic transcripts from all colleges and universities attended, a current resume, a personal statement, two letters of recommendation, and TOEFL or IELTS scores for international students whose first language is not English.